-Our team connected with 1900 institutes and held discussions with students, recruiters, and the teaching faculty, to present to you the top 100 Global B-School Rankings.
+Our team connected with 1820 institutes across the world and held discussions with students, recruiters, and the teaching faculty, to present to you the top 100 Global B-School Rankings.
 We also consulted professional organizations such as AMBA, EQUIS, and AACSB.
 Youth Incorporated’s Research Unit (YRU) also studied domestic rankings in various countries to find the best institutes.

 How did we choose institutes?